Redecorating/mbp-ubuntu-kernel/README.md

 # mbp-ubuntu-kernel

+This repo probably won't be updated, please use https://github.com/AdityaGarg8/mbp-16.x-ubuntu-kernel/releases (probably will be updated faster) or https://github.com/marcosfad/mbp-ubuntu-kernel/releases

 Ubuntu/Mint/Debian kernel 5.6+ with Apple T2 patches built-in.
 This repo will try to keep up with kernel new releases.

 This project is closely inspired by mikeeq/mbp-fedora-kernel and marcosfad/mbp-ubuntu-kernel.
 Thank you @mikeeq and @marcosfad for the scripts and setup.